Colin Lamont: Career

 Mark Page, was on the brink of returning the licence to Ofcom.
 Businessman Alan Shields acquired the station from Page, hiring Lamont as a presenter under his Scottie McClue persona.
 Lamont invested more than £62,000 of his own money into the business.
 Lamont left the station accusing Shields of failing to contribute his share of funding.
-The station closed shortly afterwards.

-In recent years Lamont has taught and lectured widely in communications, performance, acting, media and theatre, presenting his 'Scottie McClue Hogmanay Bash' first aired in 1992 at New Year on local radio stations including Century 105 Your Radio and Nation Radio Scotland.

 Scottie McClue

 Lamont has hosted talk radio shows in the persona of Scottie McClue since the 1990s.

 When Lancashire independent radio station Red Rose Radio was split into two frequencies, Programme Director John Myers wanted distinctive programming for the medium wave service, Red Rose Gold.
 Myers encouraged Colin Lamont to present the station's late-night phone-in.
 They believed, however, that the name 'Colin' did not connote showbusiness.
-Inspired by Scottie Buccleugh, the host of a weekly kids' film club in Carlisle known as 'Uncle Scottie', Myers suggested that Lamont's on-air identity should be 'something mad like this' that would be memorable.
+Inspired by Scottie Buccleugh, the host of a weekly children's film club in Carlisle known as 'Uncle Scottie', Myers suggested that Lamont's on-air identity should be 'something mad like this' that would be memorable.
 The pair eventually came up with Scottie McClue.

-In 1994 Scottie McClue moved to Scot FM in Edinburgh, to present a new late night phone in.
-He incurred the wrath of radio watchdogs on three occasions about his views about gay men and women and use of language.
-In January 1997 Scottie left the station after talks about a new contract broke down and moved to Hallam FM in Sheffield and by April 1998, his show was syndicated across TFM in Middlesbrough and all Magic stations then owned by EMAP in Liverpool, Yorkshire and North East England.
+In 1994 McClue moved to Scot FM in Edinburgh, to present a new late night phone in.
+He was fined by the Radio Authority on one occasion for breaching the 1990 Broadcasting Act on taste and decency, in comments made about single mothers and gay people.
+In January 1997 McClue left the station after talks about a new contract broke down and moved to Hallam FM in Sheffield and by April 1998, his show was syndicated across TFM in Middlesbrough and all Magic stations then owned by EMAP in Liverpool, Yorkshire and North East England.

-Scottie also presented on Border Television-owned stations including 100-102 Century FM in Newcastle becoming the late night phone-in presenter on its Salford Quays-based sister regional station 105.4 Century FM, when it launched in September 1998, with his show being networked to cover The Midlands on Century 106 in Nottingham in 1999.
+McClue also presented on Border Television-owned stations including 100-102 Century FM in Newcastle becoming the late night phone-in presenter on its Salford Quays-based sister regional station 105.4 Century FM, when it launched in September 1998, with his show being networked to cover The Midlands on Century 106 in Nottingham in 1999.